BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_03.md

 |*Exp.
 Candy S*     |$2000      |
 |*Rare Candy*       |$12000     |

-Head to Obsidia Park.
-While it's sunny outside and you have snax in your bag, you can catch a stationary **Petilil**!

 Head into the Obsidia Slums.
 Nearby where we first entered on the first floor, you'll see a doctor talking to a child.
 Talk to him to get the *Itemfinder*!
 Note that this is a limited time event, so if you don't want to have to wait until we get four more badges to get the Itemfinder, act now!
 Since I assume you can use the itemfinder now, going forward in this guide, I will not describe exact locations of hidden items.
 You'll also find an *Exp.
 Candy M* here.

 Head left and take the elevator down to B1F.
 Immediately head left and go up, following the path.
 If you have snax in your bag, you can catch **Makuhita**!